seinecle/codapps/docs/generated-html/subdir/creating-a-form-two-methods_temp_html.md

 //ST: !
 And... that's almost it!
 Whatever you create with the GUI Builder will be included in your app.

-*Except that* if you preview your app (clicking the usual big green arrow icon in the menu of NetBeans) to admire your work, you don't see your screen at all.
+*Except that* if you preview your app (clicking the usual big green arrow icon in the menu of NetBeans) to admire your work, you don't see your screen but another one that says "Hi World".
 Why?

 //ST: !
 Even if you can create a Form with the GUI Builder, so without coding, *you still need a couple of lines of code to trigger the opening of the Form when the app launches*.